Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The Monge-Amp e re equation and -positivity

-\begin{lemm} Let $L$ be a line bundle on a smooth projective variety $X$.
-Then the following properties are equivalent. \\ $\mathrm{(1)}$ $L$ is cohomologically $(n-1)$-ample. \\ $\mathrm{(2)}$ There exists a strongly movable curve $C$ on $X$ such that the degree of $L$ on $C$ is positive. \end{lemm} Here a curve $C$ is called a strongly movable curve if
+\begin{lemm} Let $L$ be a line bundle on a smooth projective variety $X$ of dimension $n$.
+Then the following conditions are equivalent. \\ $\mathrm{(2)}$ $L$ is cohomologically $(n-1)$-ample. \\ $\mathrm{(3)}$ There exists a strongly movable curve $C$ on $X$ such that the degree of $L$ on $C$ is positive. \end{lemm} Here a curve $C$ is called a {\textit{strongly movable}} curve if